-On sunny mornings they use these perches as vantage points from
+On sunny mornings they use these perches as vantage points from which

 up to intercept

 small insects, including bees, flies, and various butterfly species,

 as well as other Green Hairstreaks.

 on to minimise heat absorption.
 This lateral-basking

 has the additional advantage that the wings cast no give-away shadows,

 helping the already superbly camouflaged butterfly to

-even more perfectly against its background and avoid being
+even more perfectly against its background and avoid being detected by

-Often several males will have overlapping territories, so male-male
+several males will have overlapping territories, so male-male

 encounters are frequent.